kgcdream2019/SwapLiquidity-subgraph/README.md

 #### BSCswapFactory

 Contains data across all of BSCswap.
-This entity tracks important things like total liquidity (in BNB and USD, see below), all time volume, transaction count, number of pairs and more.
+This entity tracks important things like total liquidity (in HT and USD, see below), all time volume, transaction count, number of pairs and more.

 #### Token